Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 The Eletta Cappuccino (ECAM 44.660.B) is the version above, and it’s the base extent of the one touch Eletta coffee machines.

-It produces one-touch espresso coffee, ristretto, lungo, cafe macchiato, latte machiatto, cappuccino & latte.
+It produces one-touch espresso, ristretto, lungo, cafe macchiato, latte machiatto, cappuccino & latte.
 It likewise produces Americano & flat white, nevertheless not via the one-touch selection.

 Eletta Cappuccino TOP (ECAM 45.760.W) is the benchmark version of the Eletta, It’s a higher quality looking machine with more metal than plastic.